leinie-alien/Unity-try/README.md

 # Unity-try
-A rhythm game with music created by Stray Kids. (won't be released)
+A rhythm game with music created for Stray Kids. (won't be released)